(photos by Peter McConchie)

 1 aubergine, cut into 2cm chunks doesn’t have to be perfect

-2 kg ripe tomatoes cut into 2cm chunks, again doesn’t have to be perfect
+2 kg ripe tomatoes cut into 2cm chunks, again doesn’t have

 1 large brown onion finely diced